 1. Chose an early bedtime

-Over the holidays, it can be easy to get off schedule.
-Family parties, house guests, and New Year’s Eve may have had your little one up well into the night.
-Hopping right back on track with an early bedtime is critical to laying the foundation for healthy sleep habits.
-Infants, toddlers, and school-aged children need 11-13 hours of nighttime sleep, so ensuring your child gets to bed early – especially on school-nights – will help them reach that goal easily.
+Early bedtimes are critical to laying the foundation for healthy sleep habits.
+Infants, toddlers, and school-aged children need 11-13 hours of sleep at night, so ensuring your child gets to bed early – especially on school nights – will help them reach that goal easily.
 Not only that, but we sleep most deeply during the hours before midnight.
 Maximizing those hours before midnight can be super helpful for getting that rich, restorative rest our bodies need to heal, grow, and develop.

 2. Make it DARK

 Light, natural or artificial, sends a message to our brains that it’s daytime and not time to sleep.
-Melatonin production – the hormone that helps up fall asleep and stay asleep – is triggered by darkness, so start turning down the lights an hour before you plan to put your child to bed.
+Melatonin production – the hormone that helps us fall asleep and stay asleep – is triggered by darkness, so start turning down the lights an hour before you put your child to bed.
 This is most important when considering electronics, which emit a blue light that is particularly adverse to baby’s shut-down process.
-If you’re looking to get your little one sleeping better at night and napping like a champ during the day, making their sleep space pitch black will help those zzz’s come more easily.
+If you want your little one to sleep better at night and nap like a champ during the day, making their sleep space pitch black will help those zzz’s come more easily.

 3. Turn down the heat

-Not only is darkness helpful for sleep quality, but temperature is also an important consideration.
-It is so common for parents (especially new ones) to obsess over their baby’s comfort and be constantly worried about whether or not they are warm enough.
-Like their grown-up counterparts, babies sleep best when they’re warm and snuggly inside of a cool environment.
-A warm nighttime onesie, a wearable blanket or a sleep sack, and a cool nursery, somewhere around 65°F and 70°F (18°C – 21°C) is the best way to ensure that baby remains comfortable through the night.
+Not only is darkness helpful for sleep quality, but the temperature is also an important consideration.
+It is common for parents (especially new ones) to obsess over their baby’s comfort and constantly worry about whether or not they are warm enough.
+Like their grown-up counterparts, babies sleep best when they’re warm and snuggly in a cool environment.
+A warm nighttime onesie, a wearable blanket or a sleep sack, and a cool nursery, somewhere between 61°F and 72°F (18°C – 21°C) is the best way to ensure that baby remains comfortable through the night.1,2

 4. Be predictable

-It’s likely that over the holidays, you deviated slightly (or not so slightly) from your normal routine.
-The number one way to get a formerly good sleeper back on track after any disruption is to return to “regularly scheduled programming.”
-A well-planned, consistent bedtime routine is conducive to a good night’s rest (no matter what your age).
+A well-planned, consistent bedtime routine is conducive to a good night’s rest (regardless of age).
 Once our bodies and brains start to recognize the signals that indicate an upcoming bedtime, we start physically and mentally relaxing.
-Energy levels wind down, melatonin production kicks in, and muscles start to loosen.
+Energy levels wind down, melatonin production kicks in, and muscles begin to loosen.
 By the time you’re giving your little one a goodnight kiss, their system should be all set for a long, restorative sleep.

 5. Make sleep a priority

 But you don’t have to navigate the confusing world of baby sleep alone.
-There are resources, courses, and coaches out there to help you make sense of your child’s sleep habits and set you on a path to success.
-Sleep is too important to ignore, so if you have big things planned for the new year, let’s get you sleeping first!
+There are online sleep resources, courses, and sleep consultants to help you make sense of your child’s sleep habits and set you on a path to success.
+Sleep is too important to ignore, so if you and your family have issues, let’s take care of them!